NilsDannemann/meteor-pdfmake/readme.md

 Thats it.
 When ".myButton" is clicked, the pdf is generated and then opened in the Browser.

 # Further Reading
-For more complex things I'd suggest to take a look at two things:
+For more complex things I would suggest to take a look at two things:

 1. [The Docs](http://pdfmake.org/index.html#/gettingstarted)